larsomic/react-personal-website/README.md

-# react-personal-website
-Personal Portfolio Website.
-Using Django Framework and Python for the backend and React JS for the front end.
+# Michael Larson's React Personal Portfolio
+## Backend
+The backend for my personal project was written using Django web framework and python.
+The database utilizes sqlite3 the default for Django web framework.
+## Frontend
+The frontend for my website is written utilizing React JavaScript.